jimorc/design_guidelines/coding_guidelines/namespace_naming.md

 **✓ Do** prefix namespace names with a company name of *jimo* to prevent namespaces from different companies from having the same name.

 **✓ Do** use a stable, version-independent product name at the second level of the namespace name.
-For this project, use *jxtd*.
+For example, use *xtd_widgets* in libjxtd.

 ## Namespace and Type Name Conflicts

 **❌ Do not** use the same name for a namespace name and a type in that namespace.

-For example, do not use jimo as a namespace name and then also provide a class named jimo in the same namespace.
+For example, do not use *jimo* as a namespace name and then also provide a class named *jimo* in the same namespace.
-Several compilers require such types to be fuly qualified.
+Several compilers require such types to be fully qualified.

 **❌ Do not** introduce generic type names such as element, node, log, and message.